MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/migrate-access-datatypes.md

 ## Migrate Number:Single and Number:Double columns to Dataverse

 Both Access and Dataverse include the ability to store floating point numbers.
 Access uses `Number:Single` and `Number:Double` for this.
 These data types are often used for any number column.
 Dataverse has a **Floating Point Number** data type, but it has some limitations with how it's implemented.
-Dataverse only allows a maximum of five decimal places.
-Therefore, there is a danger of losing data when migrating floating point numbers from Access to Dataverse.
-Because of this possibility of data loss, `Number:Single` and `Number:Double` values can't currently be migrated to Dataverse.
+Dataverse only allows a maximum of five decimal places with a minimum/maximum valie of -/+ 100,000,000,000.
+When migrating, the validator will inform you that by migrating this data as a FLoat you will lose some decimal precision.
+If that is acceptable, you can migrate the tables automatically.
+During the migration process any rows that exceed the min/max size limits will not be migrated and will be stores locally in a file in Access just as with any other out of range data type.

-However, you can migrate Access `Number:Single` and `Number:Double` data to Dataverse by changing the data type in Access.
-You can use the Access table designer and change the type of `Number:Single` and `Number:Double` columns to **Decimal**.
+However, If you need to migrate but do not want to lose decimal precision, you can migrate Access `Number:Single` and `Number:Double`  by changing the data type in Access.
+You can use the Access table designer and change the type of `Number:Single` and `Number:Double` columns to **Decimal** whcih support sup to 10 decimal places in Dataverse.
 Then any row that does not exceed the minimum/maximum decimal limits can be migrated.

 ### See also